-When I move through Europe, as I did during the past months, being in touch with people in different European regions, while monitoring the emotional climate in the United States, it is remarkable to observe how the same problem cluster (Saddam

-Hussein, dictatorial regime, weapons, UN resolutions, time that has elapsed, and so forth) can lead to so stark differences and deeply divergent visceral reactions as to what is needed as redress.
-Everybody agrees that the dictatorial regime of Saddam Hussein was "bad," however, the gut feelings as to the right solutions are profoundly different.
-What is seen as war of choice in Europe is seen as war of necessity in the United States.
+When I move through Europe, as I did during the Iraq crisis, being in touch with people in different European regions, while monitoring the emotional climate in the United States, it is remarkable to observe how the same problem cluster (Saddam Hussein, dictatorial regime, weapons, UN resolutions, time that has elapsed, and so forth) can lead to so stark differences and deeply divergent visceral reactions as to what is needed as redress.
+Everybody agrees that a dictatorial regime such as the one of Saddam Hussein is "bad," however, the gut feelings as to the appropriate redress are profoundly different.
+What was seen as war of necessity in the United States was seen as war of choice in Europe.